-MUS 162 Music Sequencing and Programming 3 credits

-Level I Prerequisites: Academic Reading and Writing Levels of 6 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours
+MUS 162 Music Sequencing and Programming3 creditsLevel I Prerequisites: Academic Reading and Writing Levels of 6

 This class demonstrates how to compose songs using a MIDI keyboard workstation and focuses on making the recording process a one-person operation.
 The student will record and edit original compositions using multiple tracks and will quantize rhythms and simulate instruments such as piano, drums, guitar, and bass guitar.
 The class will include string and horn arranging.